 - It focuses on relative pricing relationships rather than forecasting market direction.

-- It has a clearly defined start and end point in the same currency, which makes per-cycle results straightforward to measure.
+- It has a clearly defined start and end point in the same currency, which makes per-cycle results easier to measure.

 - It can be applied to many three-pair combinations on exchanges that list a wide set of markets.

-- It can be structured as a rule-based process that is easy to test and monitor.
+- It can be structured as a rule-based process that is relatively straightforward to test and monitor.

 Main risks include: